ldn-softdev/jtc/User Guide.md

    * `<>F` - when the directive is reached, the currently walked path is skipped and silently proceeds to the next walk iteration without ending the walk;
    * `><F` - when the directive is reached, the walk successfully stops for the output processing
-   * `u` - user evaluation of the walk-path: lexeme is the _`shell cli`_ sequence which affects waling: if a returned result of the shell evaluation is `0` (success) then walk continues, otherwise the walk fails; the lexeme is subjected for template interpolation
+  * `u`: user evaluation of the walk-path: lexeme is the _`shell cli`_ sequence which affects waling: if a returned result of the shell evaluation is `0` (success) then walk continues, otherwise the walk fails; the lexeme is subjected for template interpolation
+  * `I`: increment lexeme - if the namespace value pointed by a lexeme is _JSON number_ then it's incremented by the specified offset
+  (e.g. `<var>I-3` will decrement `var` by `3`), if the pointed value is not a _JSON number_ then it's ignored

 The use of `F` directive makes only sense paired with `<>f`.
 Together they cover all cases of walk-paths branching:
   * ... `<>f` {if this path does not fail, then skip it} `<>F` {otherwise walk this path (starting from `<>f` point)} ...